mathewjpallan/flink-kafka-stream/README.md

     bin/kafka-topics.sh --list --bootstrap-server localhost:9092 //This is to see that the topics have been created

     //Use the following command to delete a topic bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic raw

+    //User the following command to get the current offset for a topic bin/kafka-run-class.sh kafka.tools.GetOffsetShell --broker-list localhost:9092 --topic raw
 ```
 4. Download and unzip flink 1.13.1